acend/argocd-basics-training/content/en/docs/02/_index.md

 argocd app delete argo-$LAB_USER
 ```

-This will delete the `applications` Manifests of ArgoCD and all created resources by this application.
-In our case the `application`, `deployment` and `service` will be deleted.
-With the flag `--cascade=false` only the ArgoCD `application` will be deleted and the created resources `deployment` and `service` remain untouched.
+This will delete the `Application` Manifests of ArgoCD and all created resources by this application.
+In our case the `Application`, `Deployment` and `Service` will be deleted.
+With the flag `--cascade=false` only the ArgoCD `Application` will be deleted and the created resources `Deployment` and `Service` remain untouched.